Kometa-Team/Kometa/docs/builders/templates.md

 # Templates

 Collection, Playlist, Metadata, and Overlay Files often share a lot of common or generalizable configuration details.
-Templates allow you to define these details so they can be used across multiple definitions.
+Templates allow you to define these details in order for them to be used across multiple definitions.

 For example, an actor collection might look like this: